COMMUNITY FOOD EDUCATION

-What is Food Education?
+What is Community Food Education?

 Improved access to and affordability of fresh food is a big step but of little help if we don't feel confident using farm fresh produce.
-Just Food's Food Education Program works with NYC communities to facilitate and multiply interactive Workshops.
+Just Food's Community Food Education Program works with NYC communities to facilitate and multiply interactive Workshops.
 These workshops teach CSA members, community gardeners, youth, seniors and other community members new, creative cooking skills and storage options, emphasize the direct relationship between wellness and food, provide easy to use nutrition information and explain the value of local foods and sustainable food systems.

 Just Food trains volunteers to be Community Chefs.
 Our Community Chefs come from a variety of backgrounds; they include nutritionists, professional chefs, food activists, parents, food lovers and more.
 After completing classes on basic nutrition, culinary skills and recipe writing, these highly motivated community mobilizers teach our neighbors how to select, store and preserve fresh produce.
 They also help people to prepare healthy, delicious and affordable meals that are culturally appropriate.